non/streamrec/README.md

 boiler-plate shard between each of these, differing only by the number of parameters.

+There is currently a real risk of name collisions, since its not possible to use `reify` while generating fresh names.
 I still don't fully understand quasi-quoting but that may be able to solve the problems.

-I was tempted to build the trees "by hand" but these instances are large enough that the resulting code would probably be completely unreadable.
+I was tempted to build the trees "by hand".
+This would fix the naming problem and make it easier to abstract across arity.
+It would also make the macros 2.10 compatible (ultimately I'd like to use this technique in Spire).
+Unfortunately these instances are so large that building the trees by hand becomes complete unreadable.

+Any suggestions on the best way to proceed would be appreciated.